 All students are expected to be on time to school every day.
-If for some reason a student is late to school and or late to a first period class they are expected to report to the main office /attendance clerk to be marked tardy and receive a pass to class.
+If for some reason a student is late to school they are expected to report to the main office to be marked tardy and receive a pass to class.

-Excused tardies
+Excused tardies to School

-For tardiness to be considered excused, the student must turn in a note signed by a parent /guardian to the Attendance Clerk that details why the student was tardy.
-Excused tardies include: personal illness, family emergency, doctor appointments, and court appointments.
-All notes must be turned in by the following day (with the exception of doctor's notes and notes from the court which can be turned in at any time).
-After 10 excused tardies, the only notes that will be accepted are from a doctor or the court.
+For a tardy to school to be considered excused, the student must turn in a note signed by a parent/guardian to the Attendance Office that details why the student was tardy.
+Excused tardies include: personal illness, family emergency, doctor appointments, bus issues, and court appointments.
+All notes must be turned in by the following day.

-Unexcused tardies
+Unexcused tardies to School

-A tardy will remain unexcused if a student fails to turn in a note from a parent by the following day.
+A tardy to school will remain unexcused if a student fails to turn in a note from a parent by the following day.
 If the reason on the note does not meet the criteria for an excused tardy it will remain unexcused.

-Interventions for tardiness
+Interventions for tardiness\